2025 Dobropillia offensive: Initial Russian breakthrough

 Starting on 11 August, the Russian Armed Forces launched a major ground assault from their salient northeast of Rodynske and Pokrovsk in the direction of Dobropillia.
-The initial breakthrough was caused by small units of Russian soldiers, originating from a base in Selydove, penetrating the Ukrainian defenses after around two weeks of walking before uniting into a larger unit of between 200–300 soldiers past the frontline.
+The initial breakthrough was caused by small units of Russian soldiers, originating from a base in Selydove, penetrating the Ukrainian defenses after around two weeks of walking before uniting into a larger unit of between 200 and 300 soldiers past the frontline.
 This tactic had been used by Russia before during their offensive around Pokrovsk.
 At first it was unclear whether these groups were able to consolidate their positions.
 Russian units were reportedly operating in Kucheriv Yar, Vesele and in the vicinity of Zolotyi Kolodiaz.
 Russian assault squads additionally advanced close to the Dobropillia – Kramatorsk highway.
 Despite these reports, the Strategic Group Dnipro stated that these infiltrations were "not taking control of the territory".
 The OSINT map DeepStateMap.Live updated their map to show a 15 km strip of land around 6 km wide had been taken since earlier advances north of Pokrovsk on 7 August.
 The Ukrainian military denied reports of a breakthrough to the north of Pokrovsk and into the direction of Dobropillia.

 The next day, it was confirmed that Russian forces were able to breach the main Ukrainian defense line in the area with an advance up to 10 km (six miles) towards Dobropillia.
 During the advance Russian assault groups reportedly entered at least nine settlements.
-Analysts noted that this was Russia’s biggest advance in one day since May 2024.
+Analysts noted that this was Russia's biggest advance in one day since May 2024.
 A local Ukrainian commander told CNN that small Russian units infiltrate the Ukrainian defense line looking for weak spots.
-He also added that some of Ukraine’s defense positions consist of two-man positions, which solely rely on resupply by drones.
+He also added that some of Ukraine's defense positions consist of two-man positions, which solely rely on resupply by drones.
 Ukrainian Commander-in-Chief, Oleksandr Syrskyi, reported that additional assets and personnel had been sent to the area to combat the offensive.
 In addition, the 1st Azov Corps was being deployed in the direction of the Dobropillia – Kramatorsk highway, reliving the overstretched Pokrovsk Tactical Group on this area of the frontline.
 Due to the swift Russian push, many of the remaining residents in Dobropillia started to flee the city.
 The Ukrainian authorities announced a mandatory evacuation of families with children in the Bilozerske community on 13 August.
 On the same day, the Russian Defence Ministry announced the control over the villages of Nykanorivka and Zatyshok, both located to the southeast of Dobropillia.
 By the end of 13 August, the ISW assessed that Russian forces continued to operate in a dozen of settlements to the east and northeast of Dobropillia.
 However, they emphasized that the Russian presence in the area does not denote full control of the territory.